giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 In the lookup-driven variant, `weight_laws` and `shear_weight_laws` are assigned independently.
 The axial/bending participation field and the shear/torsion participation field therefore do not need to follow a single isotropic elastic relation.
 This is the non-isotropic variant reported by the launcher.

 An isotropic shear/torsion variant can also be generated.
 In that case, the shear/torsion field is assigned through `iso(...)` laws instead of external shear/torsion lookup tables.
 The value passed to `iso(...)` is the Poisson ratio: for example, `iso(0.20)` assigns the shear/torsion participation consistently with an isotropic material having $\nu = 0.20$.

+A representative portion of the generated law assignments `tapered_pc_pole_iso_lookup.yaml` is shown below:

 ```yaml
  shear_weight_laws: